 - Then, click Update Now or Upgrade Now.

 You’ll only need to click on Update Now if you already have the latest macOS installed.
 However, if you are still on a previous version, click Upgrade Now to move to the latest operating system version.

 How to update your Apple Watch

 - Once your Apple Watch is connected to Wi-Fi, head to the Settings app.

 - Select Install and follow the instructions.

-Updating your phone manually and frequently ensures that you’ll never be left vulnerable to a known and addressed security hole.
-Apple’s recent iOS 15.4.1 fiasco is one great example of why your iPhone should always be up-to-date.
+Updating your phone manually and frequently ensures you’ll never be vulnerable to a known and addressed security hole.
 There are several different worst-case scenarios to consider.

-Older iPhones may benefit from the enhanced protection that the latest iOS version offers, to name a straightforward example.
+For example, older iPhones may benefit from the enhanced protection that the latest iOS version offers.
 Emergency patches are another, as mentioned above.

-A fully-updated phone takes advantage of the latest and greatest in security, but convenience and app compatibility may also become an issue for legacy users.
-Other scenarios may involve your pet iOS version of choice being retired, as was the case with iOS 14 earlier this year.
+A fully-updated phone takes advantage of the latest and greatest security, but convenience and app compatibility may also become an issue for legacy users.
+Other scenarios may involve your iOS version of choice being retired, as was the case with iOS 14 last year.

 You may also like: 7 important iPhone security settings to change right now